 Created for New Jersey school districts through a project of the New Jersey Department of Education, Office of Academic Standards, in partnership with the N.J.
 Association for Supervision and Curriculum Development and the N.J.
 Principals and Supervisors Association.

-Aligned to the Next Generation Science Standards (NGSS) ENGAGING STUDENTS • FOSTERING ACHIEVEMENT • CULTIVATING 21ST CENTURY GLOBAL SKILLS
+ENGAGING STUDENTS • FOSTERING ACHIEVEMENT • CULTIVATING 21ST CENTURY GLOBAL SKILLS